stderr2d0ma1n/multicracker/README.md

 # multicracker
-Simple tool for pentest devices with default credentials and taking PoC of vulnerability/
+Simple tool for pentest devices with default credentials and taking PoC of vulnerability